-25 Confidentiality in mediation
+Confidentiality in mediation

-Are statements made in mediation confidential?
+27 Are statements made in mediation confidential?

 In the absence of any applicable statutory regime or a carefully worded clause in a mediation agreement, confidentiality of any mediation is not guaranteed, as local rules do not impose an obligation of confidentiality.
-However, mediation will be confidential if the parties adopt certain generally available mediation rules, such as the ICC ADR rules, the Mediation Rules of the Swiss Chambers of Commerce, the UNCITRAL Conciliation Rules or the LCIA Mediation Rules.
+However, mediation will be confidential if the parties adopt certain generally available mediation rules, such as the ICC ADR rules, the mediation rules of the Swiss Chamber of Commerce, the UNCITRAL Conciliation Rules or the London Court of International Arbitration (LCIA) mediation rules.

-26 Arbitration of private disputes
+Arbitration of private disputes

-What is the prevailing attitude towards arbitration of construction disputes?
+28 What is the prevailing attitude towards arbitration of construction disputes?
 Is it preferred over litigation in the local courts?